 Oregon’s Wrongful Death Statute of Limitations

-Like most other civil actions, a wrongful death lawsuit must be filed by a certain deadline.
-This deadline is called the statute of limitations.
-The statute of limitations for an Oregon wrongful death lawsuit is three years from the date of the decedent’s final injury.
+In Oregon, you have three years to file a wrongful death lawsuit.
+This means you must start the legal process within three years from the date of death to keep your claim valid.
 It is important to note the date of final injury may be different from the date of death.
 That means there might be less time than you think to file a wrongful death claim.

 Exceptions to Oregon’s Wrongful Death Statute of Limitations